llwg/test123/README.md

 converts stills to webp. i think webp is current web standard for photos. cool!

 note: uses imagemagick's `convert` so make sure you have imagemagick!!

+# notes to self

+google fonts woff2 is variable i think